- The Enterprise

 Gina Hunt, deputy director of DNR fishery service, said most or all of the fees associated with commercial licenses had not changed since 1994.
 “We didn’t have the dollars to continue to provide the services at the level we had been providing” to commercial fisheries, Hunt said.

-DNR officials presented scenarios to the watermen groups of reduced services and limiting fisheries to the watermen groups.
+DNR officials presented to the watermen groups scenarios of reduced services and limiting fisheries.
 The associations in turn recognized the need for changes.

 “The watermen prepared those fees themselves,” Hunt said, to determine how much licenses and fees needed to be raised to bring in $1.6 million.